Business Visitor Visa UK From Ireland

 • Receive public funds

-If you wanted to get a job from a UK company, you’d need to apply for a UK work permit, which is separate from the Business visa.
+If you wanted to get a job from a UK company, you’d need to apply for a UK work visa, which is separate from the Business visa.
 If you intend to only travel through the UK to another country for business, take a UK transit visa instead.

 If you do not have an Irish passport or citizenship and are a visa-required national for the UK, you will need to apply for a UK business visitor visa to enter the UK.